Jacob Malkoun: Background

 At the age of 16, Malkoun started training in martial arts after his father put him in a local boxing gym to shed some his 115 kg Rugby League Prop’s frame where he trains with former UFC Middleweight champion Robert Whittaker.
 Malkoun is an ADCC Asia 2019 Trials winner and a 2019 Pan Pacific Gold Medalist.
 He also has a 3-0 record as a Pro Boxer.

 Mixed martial arts career

 Early career

 Debuting in 2017, Malkoun compiled a 4–0 record on the regional Australian scene, winning his debut against Cam Rowston at BRACE 47 via unanimous decision.
 He would go on to win his next two bouts by the way off TKO; against Ryan Heketa at Hex Fight Series 17 and Christophe Van Dijk at Wollongong Wars 7.
-In his last bout on the regional scene, he defeated Sebastian Temesi at Eternal MMA 48 via uanimous decision.
+In his last bout on the regional scene, he defeated Sebastian Temesi at Eternal MMA 48 via unanimous decision.